ukyouz/tinyM/App/README.md

 ## Usages

-before using any of Models under folder `App\`, you need to include these files by an `autoload.php` located in folder `vender/`, and then `use` with their correct paths.
+Before using any of Models under folder `App/`, you need to include these files by an `autoload.php` located in folder `vender/`, and then `use` with their correct paths.

 ``` php
 <?php